cristeaibogdan/hephaestus-web/README.md

 </div>

 ## What does this project do?
-`Hephaestus` is a personal project developed by **HARServices** designed to help users make informed decisions about household appliances.
-The application evaluates the condition and damage of the appliance and provides tailored recommendations on what actions to take.
+`Hephaestus` is a personal project designed to help users make informed decisions about household appliances.
+The application evaluates the condition and damage of the appliance and provides a recommendation on what action to take.

 The project consists of two components:
  - Frontend built with Angular ( **you are here 📍** )